 When your Postgres cluster is initialized, PGO will bootstrap a database and Postgres user that your application can access.
-This information is stored in a Secret named with the pattern <clusterName>-pguser-<userName>.
-For our hippo cluster, this Secret is called hippo-pguser-hippo.
+This information is stored in a Secret suffixed with pguser, following the pattern <clusterName>-pguser.
+For our hippo cluster, this Secret is called hippo-pguser.
 This Secret contains the information you need to connect your application to your Postgres database: